In the song The War of the Worlds there is the line

 Learn more about the Sample Analysis at Mars (SAM) instrument here.

-The NASA Mars InSight Mission website provides a number of animations and useful infographics to explore the technology of getting the lander to Mars and the planned work for the mission.
+Go to the NASA Mars section on their website for more information.
+See below for links to specific missions – each provide a number of animations and useful infographics to explore the technology of getting the lander to Mars and the planned work for the mission:

 In Fictive flight above real Mars Finnish filmmaker Jan Fröjdman uses imagery from HiRISE, a camera aboard the Mars Reconnaissance Orbiter, to create a video of Mars.